Accommodation and Facilities

 It’s your choice.
 Our recommendation is that you look upon every night as a potential dress-up night, especially and traditionally Slow Drag Night (Tuesday night theme of Midnight Ramble) and Savoy Night (compulsory dress-up night; no jeans, t-shirts, shorts et cetera) on Fridays.
 In general, it is advisable to freshen up and change clothes after your classes before entering the evening activities.

 The possibility of exchanging foreign currency (bank notes, private cheques et cetera) in Herräng or nearby Hallstavik is unfortunately no longer existing.
 The best places to exchange currency or cheques are at the airport or in any of the major cities in the area.

 Can I make use of my bank cards in Herräng?

-Sometimes yes and sometimes no. The camp itself accepts cards at the check-in, Golden Gate, Reception, Ice Cream Parlor, Lindy Hop Shop, and Heaven’s Kitchen.
+Sometimes yes and sometimes no. The camp itself accepts cards at the check-in, Entrance Gate, Reception, Bar Bedlam, Café Blue Moon, Ice Cream Parlor, Lindy Hop Shop, and Heaven’s Kitchen.
 In the village, both the grocery store and the kiosk also offer card services.
 If you need cash from your card, the nearest machine is in nearby Hallstavik.